 People often prefer mediation as it is emotionally and financially less taxing and can lead to faster resolutions.
 Mediation also helps both parties have better communication and understanding of each situation.
 Julie I. Guindon is a mediator in Ottawa, offering her services to help parties reach a solution to their problems without going to court.
 If you think you need mediation services, let us know.
 We’ll be happy to assist you.

 In arbitration, the arbitrator is a neutral entity that hears the evidence and makes an award that is binding upon the parties.
 In this way, arbitration is similar to the court process, with both parties providing testimony and giving evidence.
 Arbitration is generally more formal and usually involves little or no out-of-court negotiations between parties.
 Arbitrators can be called upon to settle disputes over spousal support, child support, child custody and access, and property split.

 If you think neither of these will work for your case, Julie I. Guindon also offers mediation-arbitration, a hybrid solution wherein the process begins with mediation.

 Mediation can be used for family law matters such as divorce.
 This service can help relieve tension between parties and reduce hostility.
 The mediator commonly goes back and forth between the parties, discussing the dispute and exploring mutually beneficial resolutions.
 This allows each party to have the opportunity to control the result and be part of the resolution.

 Most disputes are successfully resolved, ending with the parties entering a written settlement agreement.
-Both parties share the costs of mediation, and if they are unable to reach an agreement they can still go to court.
-If you think that mediation is the best way to reach a resolution for your dispute, contact Julie I. Guindon.
+Both parties share the costs of mediation, and if they are unable to reach an agreement, they can still go to court.
+If you think that mediation is the best way to reach a resolution for your dispute and are looking for a dependable mediator in Ottawa, contact Julie I. Guindon.